 Ofsted graded our school against their scale of 1-4 to represent ‘outstanding’, ‘good’, ‘adequate’ and ‘inadequate’.

-In November 2017 we achieved a grading of 2, ‘Good’ with outstanding features (Personal development, behaviour and welfare).
+In November 2022 we achieved a grading of ‘Good’ with outstanding features (behaviour and attitudes).

 Challenge Partners’ quality assurance review